-All documents submitted to the college, in support of applications for admission, academic evaluations or required administrative processing must be true, accurate, and complete.
-Supporting documents must not make misrepresentations, omit relevant information, or be altered from the original.
-The School of Graduate Studies reserves the right to cancel an application, deny acceptance, or rescind an offer of admission to applicants who deliberately lie or misrepresent their background in their application materials.
+All documents submitted to the college, in support of applications for admission, academic evaluations or required administrative processing must be true, accurate and complete.
+Supporting documents must not make misrepresentations, omit relevant information or be altered from the original.
+The School of Graduate Studies reserves the right to modify an admission decision including canceling an application, denying admission, or rescinding an offer of admission based on information provided post submission.